Bishop-R/midi-to-bdo/README.md

 ## Usage

+Place the executable in any folder of your choosing.
+When converting it will create a "midi" and a "converted" folder next to it.

 1. Run the executable
 2. Click **Browse** and select a MIDI file
 3. Assign BDO instruments to each detected MIDI channel